 Variable or fixed rates?
 The age-old question is quite easy to answer if you’re looking for price stability.

 Alberta’s deregulated market allows consumers to choose not only from a range of energy providers but also from a number of energy plans.
-Most consumers can choose between fixed, variable (also known as floating) or regulated rates (RRO).
+Most consumers can choose between fixed, variable (also known as floating) or the rate of last resort (ROLR), formerly known as the regulated rate option (RRO).

 For people who are looking for stability, fixed rates can be the best option.
 Whether for electricity or natural gas, fixed-rate plans allow you to lock your energy rates in a guaranteed price for the duration of your contract (generally, the most common options are one, three or five years).
 Such a plan will let you know what to expect from your energy bills every month, and will help you avoid inconvenient surprises.